 This core purpose of gaming meant that games had to create a new approach to design, the human-focused approach.
 It is the attempt to imitate and reproduce this approach for non-gaming purposes that created the buzzword ‘gamification.’

-Octalysis Gamification is seen by most people as the gold standard for how to create truly engaging user experiences.
+Octalysis is seen by most people as the gold standard for how to create truly engaging user experiences.

 Explicit vs. Implicit Gamification

-Gamification can be summarized into two main types; explicit and implicit gamification.
+Gamification can be summarized into two main types; explicit and implicit types.
 The main difference between the two is that with explicit gamification, users are aware they are playing a game and often have to opt into the game before they can achieve the non-gaming purpose of the designer.
 For instance, a math game that teaches children addition and subtraction achieves this by getting children to opt into playing the game.
 Of course, this means the quality of the game also matters.

-On the other hand, implicit gamification leverages the human-centered design of games without asking users to play a game.
+On the other hand, implicit design leverages the human-centered design of games without asking users to play a game.
 Instead, it utilizes the gaming world’s understanding of core human drives to motivate users to achieve the design’s non-gaming purpose.
 Many companies accomplish this by incorporating gaming tools like live leaderboards, progress bars and countdown timers to motivate and inspire users towards the desired outcome of the design.

-How to know when to use explicit vs. implicit gamification
+How to know when to use explicit vs. implicit

 Both explicit and implicit design have a lot of real-world utility for business operations.
 Implicit gamification can improve performance and efficiency by inducing some healthy competition into the workplace.
 In contrast, explicit gamification can train new skills and sometimes change social constructs and norms.